Mandatory e-invoicing

 Belgium

 In Belgium, B2G e-invoicing is mandatory in Flanders since 2020.
-This has been extended to the whole country in 2022 and is enforced through the call for tenders issued by the public authorities with the following timeline:
+This has been extended to the whole country in 2022 and is enforced through the call for tenders issued by the public authorities.
+Since March 2024, all public procurement contracts for a total amount of minimum 3K€ must include the mention that the related invoices must be sent to the public institution through Peppol.

 Luxembourg